 Rule Number 1: When you’re trapped in a confined space with a child for several hours, anything that avoids passengers staring while the child melts down or glaring while she sobs endlessly is entirely OK.

 My 7+ Best Tips For Flying With Toddlers

 1. Pick the right flight

 On both short and long flights, I tried to time departure so we were on the plane when naptime hit and there was a chance Tiny Traveler would conk out (she usually did…eventually).
 We tried to do overseas flights as late as possible to maximize our odds of her sleeping for most of the flight.

 Note: Get TSA Precheck if you haven’t already.
 The security line will be shorter and even when it’s long it moves faster.
-Each adult traveling needs their own Precheck number, but kids ages 12 and younger ride along on their parents’ clearance.
+Each adult traveling needs their own Known-Traveler Number, but kids ages 12 and younger ride along on their parents’ clearance.

 2. Have the right expectations